1. Introduction

 SecureRandom secureRandom = new SecureRandom(seed);

-or by invoking a setter method on the already created object:
+Or by invoking a setter method on the already created object:

 byte[] seed = getSecureRandomSeed();